pereznetworks/A-Course-Rating-API/README.md

       - for each mongoose db method needed

-  - documentMethods working with get /api/users and post /api/users documents
+  - documentMethods working with ...

+    - get /api/users and post /api/users documents

       - findQuery and createNew document methods working

       - even getting a email unique validation error, when using dup email

-  - findQuery working with get /api/courses and get /api/courses/:id
+    - get /api/courses, get /api/courses/:id and post /api/courses

-    - now to test with post /api/courses and reviews routes
+      - now to test with put /api/courses and reviews routes

 ## Lots more to do :

   - current issues...

-    - need to catch validation errors, to make errors user friendly
+    - Validation : need to catch validation errors, to make errors user friendly

+  - to be built...

+    - user auth
+    - current user logged-in check(session-based?)
+    - require logged user for all routes..except root '/'